Cisc0-gif/Bad-Arduino/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE.txt file for details
+This project is licensed under the GPU General Public License v3 - see the LICENSE file for details

 ## Acknowledgments